C-Kenny/music-visualizer-4-friend/README.md

 # Music Visualizer for a Friend

 ### What?
-Music Visualizer, starting with a 2D representation.
-Written in Processing 3.
+2D Music Visualizer, made using [Processing 3.](https://processing.org/)

 ### Current State?